Andy Thompson (theatre professional)

 Andy Thompson (born 1970) is a Canadian actor, theatre artist, filmmaker and teacher.

 Thompson was born and raised in Chilliwack, British Columbia.
 He received his theatre arts diploma in acting from Studio 58 in Vancouver, British Columbia, Canada in 1993.
 He is the founder of the multi-media theatre company The Virtual Stage.

-As a theatre and film producer, director and writer, Thompson has won several awards.
-The Virtual Stage and Electric Company Theatre's 2008 production of No Exit, which Thompson co-produced and performed in, garnered rave reviews and won Jessie Richardson Theatre Awards for Outstanding Production as well as the Critics' Choice Innovation Award before touring across North America.
-He co-produced, co-wrote and performed in the short film The Provider, which won the 2010 Bloodshots 48-Hour Horror Filmmaking Competition before going to the 2011 Cannes Film Festival, where it was given a "Coup de Coeur" distinction as one of the best short films from Canada.
-Also in 2011, his entry into the international Film Racing Grand Prix short film competition, the super-hero spoof Repair Man, won 3rd place overall, and was the top-ranking Canadian film of the contest.
+The Virtual Stage and Electric Company Theatre's 2008 production of No Exit, which Thompson co-produced and performed in, won a Jessie Award for Outstanding Production and the Critics' Choice Innovation Award.
+He co-produced, co-wrote and performed in the short film The Provider, which won the 2010 Bloodshots 48-Hour Horror Filmmaking Competition before going to the 2011 Cannes Film Festival, where it was given a "Coup de Coeur" as one of the best short films from Canada.
+Also in 2011, his entry in the international Film Racing Grand Prix short film competition, the super-hero spoof Repair Man, won 3rd place overall, and was the top-ranking Canadian film of the contest.

-In 2013, Thompson's sci-fi musical comedy Broken Sex Doll was hailed in the press and described as the biggest hit of the Vancouver theatre season "and maybe the Next Big Thing in Canadian theatre."
-The show went on to garner seven Jessie Richardson Theatre Award nominations, including Outstanding Production and Outstanding Direction for Thompson.
+In 2013, Thompson's science fiction musical comedy Broken Sex Doll received good reviews.
+The show won seven Jessie Richardson Theatre Award nominations, including Outstanding Production and Outstanding Direction for Thompson.

 Thompson is the creator of The Zombie Syndrome, an acclaimed annual, site-specific, interactive, theatrical event in Vancouver in which audience members with smartphones are endowed as elite agents on a mission to save the world from a deadly zombie plague.
 The event, produced by The Virtual Stage, began in 2012 under the original title The Zombie Syndrome.
 It went on to be nominated for two Jessie Richardson Theatre Awards: "Critics' Choice Innovation Award" and "Significant Artistic Achievement: Outstanding Logistical and Technical Innovation".
 In 2013, a sequel called The Zombie Syndrome: On Death Island took place on Granville Island and was praised by critics.

-Early life
+His TV appearances include roles on Supernatural, Riverdale, A Million Little Things, Yellowjackets, and Upload, where he has acted alongside Jared Padalecki, KJ Apa, David Giuntoli, Christina Ricci, and Robbie Amell, respectively.
+Thompson was in Antlers.

-After graduating from high school with honours in physics and math, Thompson chose to study arts in college before committing to a career in engineering.
-This led to his decision to become an actor.
+The University of the Fraser Valley lists him as one of its "Top 40 Alumni".